Skip to content

 Venting a kitchen exhaust hood into the garage, attic, or any enclosed space is unsafe and often illegal.
 The safest and most effective solution is to vent kitchen exhaust directly outside using sealed, rigid metal ductwork with minimal bends.

-If you are planning a properly vented kitchen system, selecting a high-quality range hood is just as important as proper duct design.
+If you are planning a properly vented vent hood kitchen system, selecting a high-quality range hood is just as important as proper duct design.
 ROBAM offers vented kitchen range hoods engineered for efficient airflow, durability, and long-term performance, helping maintain a cleaner, safer, and more comfortable kitchen environment.

 ROBAM 86H1S 30 Inch Range Hood